stripe2933/mouse-picking/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Pixel-perfect mouse picking with render attachment.
 Support instanced rendering and framebuffer recreation when resized.
-If you want mouse picking with stencil buffer (needs multiple draw calls), see [the main branch](https://github.com/stripe2933/mouse-picking).
+- If you want mouse picking with stencil buffer (needs multiple draw calls), see [the main branch](https://github.com/stripe2933/mouse-picking).
+- If you want to see the same work implemented in Vulkan, see [here](https://github.com/stripe2933/VulkanMousePicking).

 https://github.com/stripe2933/mouse-picking/assets/63503910/a8abaf97-7494-4a6f-bf0b-be66443003cb